MIkeCall1986/smartcut/README.md

 ## Version History

+### 1.6
+* Proper handling of HEVC CRA and RASL frames.
+* Other small compatibility changes.
+* Set encoded by program name to 'smartcut'.

 ### 1.5
 * Better handling of inputs where DTS is missing.
 * Code cleanups to get clean pyright output